JaydenSkyLiu/Fooling-Around-With-Prime-Integers/README.md

 **Fooling Around With Prime Integers (2026)**

 Original versions of the documents listed in the Table of Contents below can be found in the [Original Documents](/original-documents) folder.
+These are direct exports from the Google Doc file.
+The documents listed in the Table of Contents are edited versions of the text from the Google Doc file, albeit minor changes.

 **Table of Contents**